furimako/node-cms/static/contents-en/board.md

-Bulletin Board for everyone.
+The board for everyone.
-Feel free to write anything here.
+Feel free to write anything (except for offensive or obscene expressions) here.